OpomboMORTO/FEX-android/README.md

 # FEX-android
 FEX Quick Installation Script on Android Devices
-This script is made to automate the process of installing fex-emu on Android devices. the original project can be found here @"FEX-source-code"
+This script is made to automate the process of installing fex-emu on Android devices.

 # WHAT-IS-FEX